vossenv/oneroster-api-mock/README.md

 ## How to Use

 This API makes available a suite of read-only endpoints that respond with sample data meant to simulate a live OneRoster system.
-There are many ways to call the API
+To quickly sample an API endpoint, you can enter a resource endpoint URL (found in the [documentation](https://oneroster.thenewcarag.com/swagger-ui.html)) into a browser window or use the documentation's 'Try it out!' feature.

+If you want to try out the secured, `oa/` endpoints, you'll need to use an application such as Postman.
+Here's how:

+**1 Obtain OAuth Token**